ansys/pymapdl/doc/source/getting_started/docker.rst

     docker run -e ANSYSLMD_LICENSE_FILE=$LICENSE_SERVER -p 50052:50052 $IMAGE -smp

-You can provide additional command line parameters to MAPDL by simply appending to the docker command.
-For example, you can increase the number of processors (up to the number available on the host machine) with the ```-np``` switch.
-For example:
+You can provide additional command line parameters to MAPDL by simply appending to the Docker command.
+For example, you can increase the number of processors (up to the number available on the host machine) with the ``-np`` switch:

 .. code::